Chris Philp: Cameron government

 In November 2013, Philp was selected as the Conservative parliamentary candidate for Croydon South.
 At the 2015 general election, Philp was elected as MP for Croydon South with 54.5% of the vote and a majority of 17,140.

 Shortly after entering the House of Commons, Philp became the first of the 2015 Conservative intake to be elected by fellow MPs to the influential Treasury Select Committee.

 Philp supports selective grammar schools.
 In October 2015, he argued for one to open a satellite in Croydon to circumvent a ban in England on new selective schools and Croydon Council's own non-selective policy.

-In May 2016, when debating the Government's Starter Homes Initiative, Philp was accused by housing charities of failing to understand how a couple buying a house for the first time cannot afford a £10,000 deposit.
-Responding to criticism, he stated: "No one says it is easy, the average age of a first time buyer these days is about 30 so people have 10 years to save £5,000."

 Philp opposed Brexit before the 2016 European membership referendum.

 Philp has been an outspoken critic of Govia Thameslink Railway's ownership of Southern Rail; in 2017, Philp called for the Government to take control of the Southern Rail franchise and for cross-party support in ending disputes between Southern Rail and the RMT Union.
-He also proposed a Private Member's Bill to ban "unreasonable" and "damaging" strikes on essential services, including trains.
+He also proposed a private member's bill to ban "unreasonable" and "damaging" strikes on essential services, including trains.

 May government

 At the snap 2017 general election, Philp was returned as MP for Croydon South with a decreased vote share of 54.4% and a decreased majority of 11,406.
-After the general election, Philp was appointed a Parliamentary Private Secretary (PPS) at HM Treasury.
+After the general election, Philp was appointed a parliamentary private secretary (PPS) at HM Treasury.

 Philp was made PPS to Sajid Javid then Secretary of State for Housing, Communities and Local Government on 22 January 2018.
 Between December 2018 to May 2019 he served as the Conservative Party Vice-Chairman for Policy.

 In August 2019, he was appointed PPS to Sajid Javid, Chancellor of the Exchequer.
-Philp had backed Javid in the 2019 Conservative Party leadership election.
+Philp had backed Javid in the 2019 Conservative leadership election.

 Johnson government

 In September 2019, Philp was appointed Parliamentary Under-Secretary of State for Justice.

 Philp was again returned at the 2019 general election, with a decreased vote share of 52.2% but an increased majority of 12,339.

-After the general election, Philp was appointed Parliamentary Under-Secretary of State for Immigration Compliance and Courts.
+Following the general election, Philp was appointed Parliamentary Under-Secretary of State for Immigration Compliance and Courts.
 He replaced Matt Warman as Parliamentary Under-Secretary of State at the DCMS in September 2021.

 On 7 July 2022, Philp resigned from Government in protest at Boris Johnson's leadership following a large number of other ministerial resignations during the July 2022 United Kingdom government crisis.